-Additives are therefore the substances that are not viruses, bacteria or parts thereof.
-Their role is to create a stronger immune response in people, in other words, help vaccines work better.
-Let’s go through them one by one.
+Additives in vaccines are therefore the substances that are not viruses, bacteria or parts thereof.
+Their role is to create a stronger immune response in people receiving the vaccine ie. they help vaccines work better.
+Let’s go through these one by one.

-Aluminium increases immune activation.
-When aluminium is added in a vaccine, many more vaccinated people will form an immunological memory against the infectious agents.
-Therefore aluminium enhances the effects of the vaccines by assisting in the development of immunological memory.
+Aluminium is used in several vaccines to increase immune activation.
+When aluminium is used, many more vaccinated people will form an immunological memory against the infectious agents.
+Therefore aluminium enhances the effect of the vaccine by assisting in immunological memory and creating herd immunity.

 The immune system can react non-specifically to substances that do not belong in the body, such as aluminium.
 The non-specific or innate immune reaction stimulates the specific or adaptive immune reaction.
-This is where T and B cells create immunological memory.
+This is where T- and B- cells create immunological memory.
 The immunological memory prevents infectious diseases and its spread, the sole purpose of vaccinations.
-(A substance that increases immune system activation in this way is called adjuvant).
+(A substance that increases immune system activation in this way is called an adjuvant).

 The amount of aluminium in the vaccine is very small.
-A child fed on formula receives the same amount of aluminium in two days, as they would in a vaccine dose.
+A child fed on formula receives the same amount of aluminium in two days, as they would a dose of vaccine.
 However, absorption via the intestine is different to injecting into the muscle.
 To reduce the amount of aluminium given to the child, combination vaccines with diphtheria, tetanus, whooping cough, hepatitis B, Haemophilus influenzae type B and polio are given in the same syringe.
-One aluminium dose is sufficient to be given concurrently with 6 vaccines as a combination.
-Smart.
+One aluminium dose is sufficient to be given concurrently with 6 vaccines as a combination vaccine.
+How cool is that!

-Aluminium can very rarely cause local hypersensitivity reactions at the injection site.
-This manifests as itchy, red nodules.
+Aluminum can, in very rare cases, cause local hypersensitivity reactions at the injection site.
+This comes up as as itchy, red nodules.
 In those affected, the hypersensitivity reaction can recur when using aluminium on the skin, for example in the form of deodorants later in life.

-Aluminium is included in vaccines against tetanus, diphtheria, pneumococcus and Haemophilus influenzae type B and against TBE.
+Aluminium is included in vaccines against tetanus, diphtheria, pneumococcus and Haemophilus influenzae type B and in TBE vaccines.

-Formaldehyde is also found in very small doses.
+Formaldehyde is also found in very small doses in vaccines.
 Not known by many, but formaldehyde is released from furniture and tobacco smoke.
-A baby inhales as much formaldehyde in one vaccination, as they would by just staying indoors between 4 to 40 hours.
+A baby inhales as much formaldehyde in a dose of vaccine, as they would by just staying indoors between 4 to 40 hours.

 Albumin and gelatin

-Human albumin is a protein extracted from the blood of donor’s.
+Human albumin is a protein extracted from the blood of donors.
 Gelatin is extracted from the connective tissue of pigs.
-Albumin and gelatin are sometimes used as stabilizers.
+Albumin and gelatin are used as stabilizers in some vaccines.

 Residues of culture medium

 When growing cells, viruses or bacteria, they require a culture medium.
-This is a soup with nutrients and salts that is specially composed for that specific kind of organism to be grown.
-Antibiotics are also usually added to the culture medium when growing viruses, so that bacteria do not grow.
+It is a soup with nutrients and salts that is specially composed for that specific kind of organism to be grown.
+In addition, antibiotics are usually added to the culture medium when growing viruses, so that bacteria do not grow.

-Combination vaccines against diphtheria, tetanus, whooping cough, polio and Haemophilus influenzae type B, contain residues of culture medium because it cannot be completely purified.
-In vaccines against measles, mumps and rubella, (a live vaccine, unlike the previous one I mentioned), the culture medium is present to keep the vaccine viruses alive.
+In combination vaccines against diphtheria, tetanus, whooping cough, polio and Haemophilus influenzae type B, there are residues of culture medium because it cannot be completely purified.
+In vaccines against measles, mumps and rubella, (a live vaccine, unlike the previous vaccine I mentioned), the culture medium is present to keep the vaccine viruses alive.

 No mercury in the vaccines under the Swedish National Immunization Program